September 2018 Paranal Service Mode User Satisfaction Survey

 - Clicking on the Linux wedge of the final plot will show the breakdown by distribution.

 As a start in detailing the results from the survey, in the figure below we show the number of responses we received per instrument.
-In spite of the overall good response rate the large number of instruments offered in Service Mode means that on average this year we received about 15.5 responses per instrument.
+In spite of the overall good response rate the large number of instruments offered in Service Mode means that on average this year we received about 14.5 responses per instrument (representing a decline from last year's figure of 15.5 responses per instrument).

 In the following three stacked histogram plots we present a general overview of user satisfaction (in percentage of responses) with three general items: